Qatar buys "major" stake in oil giant Shell

 Shell operates multi-billion dollar natural gas projects in Qatar.

-Eni, whose shares traded up 1.9 percent at 16.89 euros, had no comment on the MEES report that Qatar was negotiating a stake in it.
+Eni, whose shares traded up 1.0 percent at 16.74 euros, had no comment on the MEES report that Qatar was negotiating a stake in ENI.

-Two analysts said the Qatar fund might be interested in buying the ENI stake of around 3.4 percent that state-controlled finance company CDP could sell to help fund its acquisition of a stake in transmission operator Snam (SRG.MI) from Eni.

-Prime Minister Mario Monti had a meeting with the Emir of Qatar in Rome in April.
-Monti told reporters at the end of that meeting that Qatari institutions had shown interest in long-term investments in Italy.

 A senior executive of the Qatari fund said in April that the financial crisis had restricted investment in commodities and that he expected a supply-demand gap to emerge by 2016 or 2017.